The Corruptor: Plot

 Wallace and Chen inadvertently cross paths, throwing their initial trust for each other out the window and putting Lee's intentions into question.
 Chen hates the Fukienese, but neither he nor Danny knows that Lee is forming a partnership with their leader Bobby Vu.
 Both Lee and Vu know that there is an FBI agent undercover in their drug operation and decide to kill him.

 While monitoring a drug operation, Wallace and Chen witness a violent confrontation with a Tong hit squad that leads to Chen getting berated for botching the FBI investigation.
 After the incident, Wallace and Chen swear not to talk to the FBI without talking to each other first.
 The FBI finds out Wallace's real reason for joining the AGU and threatens to expose him unless he is willing to spy on Chen.
-When one of Chen's informants witnesses Vu's assassination of Uncle Benny, Chen alerts the DA, who intends to indict the Tongs under RICO.
+When Jack, one of Chen's informants, witnesses Vu's assassination of Uncle Benny, Chen alerts the DA, who intends to indict the Tongs under RICO.
 The DA, the FBI, and both Wallace and Chen decide that they want to catch Vu in the act and decide to hold off on the arrests.

 Lee chooses to alert Chen of Wallace's real identity and job.
 During the nighttime operation, Chen draws his gun on Wallace in anger.
 Wallace reasons with Chen and the two fight the Dragons, killing most of them.
 Chen pushes Wallace out of the way and is fatally shot by Vu.
 Wallace then shoots Vu.
 While at the hospital, Wallace refuses to withdraw his original statement that Chen died a good cop.
 Later, Wallace leads the arrest of Lee.
 Chen is then given a hero's funeral with Wallace in the procession.